ying-teaching/python/2-basic-operations/turtle-graphics.md

 ![coordinate](images/coordinate.png)

-## 4 Move and Draw
+## 4 Move

 Create a file `turtle-demo.py` in an empty folder (a good habit for a new project), open VS Code in the folder.
 You can type the following code and watch the drawing process to see the operations in action.
+You may want to add one move at a time.

 ```python
 import turtle